njust-winchy/confidence_score/README.md

 ## Instructions

-run the Code/hedge_model/main.py can train a hedge sentence prediction model.<br>
+Run the Code/hedge_model/main.py can train a hedge sentence prediction model.<br>
-run the Code/hedge_model/predict.py can predict the result of test data.<br>
+Run the Code/hedge_model/predict.py can predict the result of test data.<br>
 Code/tagger: Aspect tagger for peer review.
 Aspect identifying tool proposed by Yuan et al [1] (https://github.com/neulab/ReviewAdvisor).
 Specific details can be checked at previous link.<br>